internetarchive/dweb-mirror/API.md

 filepath:   Absolute path to file, normally must be in "directory"
 format:     Format of result or submitted digest, defaults to 'hex', alternative is 'multihash58'
 httpServer: Server to use for http (for seeding)
+noCache:    If true will skip reading cache, but will write back to it and not trash it if unable to read file
 preferredStreamTransports:  Array of transport names to use in order of preference for streaming relFileDir  Path to directory, typically IDENTIFIER relFilePath A path relative to any of the directories, typically IDENTIFIER/FILENAME